TateTaylorOH/TateTaylorOH/SCREENSHOTGUIDE.md

 layout: default
 title: Screenshot Guide
 ---
-A while ago someone asked me about my process for taking screenshots.
-I responded with this reply that details some of the things I try to keep in mind.

-It's a tad lengthy, I hope that's okay.
 # Basics of Screenshotting (for Mod Pages and Beyond)
 I use [Photo Mode](<https://www.nexusmods.com/skyrimspecialedition/mods/91701>) extensively.
 It has made getting good shots so much easier.
 Prior to its release I had to rely on a ton of console command and it was honestly kind of miserable.